Download this example as a Jupyter notebook or a Python script.

 The external data source defines three different types of process:

-• MaterialFormingStep items describe a process which forms a mass of material into a shaped component.
-In this scenario, the third party system defines a single forming process for each part.
-These processes will be mapped to Primary processes in the Granta MI BoM.
+• MaterialFormingStep items describe a process that forms a mass of material into a shaped component.
+In this scenario, the third-party system defines a single forming process for each part.
+These processes are mapped to Primary processes in the Granta MI BoM.

 • MaterialProcessingStep items describe extra processing steps applied after the main forming processing step.
 These items include step_order and mass_removed_in_kg fields, which together fully describe the material removal.
-These processes will be mapped to Secondary processes in the Granta MI BoM.
+These processes are mapped to Secondary processes in the Granta MI BoM.

 • PartProcessingStep items describe processes applied directly to parts.
-These processes will be mapped to Joining & Finishing processes in the Granta MI BoM.
+These processes are mapped to Joining & Finishing processes in the Granta MI BoM.

 Extract the process items into lists based on their type fields.